-Suppliers agree to our Supplier Code during their qualification process and Chesapeake's Security team monitors on-site for compliance.
+Suppliers agree to our Supplier Code, including our Human Rights policy, during their qualification process and Chesapeake's Security team monitors on-site for compliance.

 Our Supply Chain team monitors the performance of active suppliers using a risk-based approach.
-Suppliers with higher risk profiles are re-evaluated more frequently, allowing for a faster Response should a supplier violate our Supplier Code or otherwise not meet performance standards.
+Suppliers with higher risk profiles are re-evaluated more frequently, allowing for a faster response should a supplier violate our Supplier Code or otherwise not meet performance standards.